meisterlampe99/cmd_scripts_vivado/README.md

 The scripts scan the launch folder for all system verilog files (.sv).
 The *TopModuleName* must be handed over to the scripts as an argument.
-Filenames should be irrelavant, but modules should be saved with the same
+Filenames should be irrelevant, but modules should be saved with the same
 filename:

 The module **myModule** should be saved as **myModule.sv**.
 The *testbench module* of said module must be called **myModule_tb** and should be saved as **myModule_tb.sv**.

-All constraint files found in the launch folder will also be considered in
+All constraint files found in the launch folder will also be considered
 	during the build! (.xdc)

 ### Project vs Non-Project mode